-11.0 I/O PORTS
+I/O PORTS 11.0

-Note 1: This data sheet summarizes the features of the PIC24HJXXXGPX06A/X08A/X10A family of devices.
+This data sheet summarizes the features of the dsPIC33FJXXXGPX06A/X08A/ X10A family of devices.
 However, it is not intended to be a comprehensive reference source.
 To complement the information in this data sheet, refer to Section 10.
-"I/O Ports" (DS70193) of "dsPIC33F/PIC24H Family Reference Manual", which is available the Microchip from web site (www.microchip.com).
+"I/O Ports" (DS70193) in "dsPIC33F/PIC24H Family Reference Manual", which is available the Microchip web site (www.microchip.com).